tango-controls/tango-doc/source/tango-on-windows.rst

 - Prepare folder for :term:`Device Servers` executable:

     .. note::
-        To let your device servers start with :program:`Starter` service their executables has to be in a path without spaces.
-This a limitation of the current :program:`Starter` implementation.
+        To let your device servers start with :program:`Starter` service their executables have to be in a path without spaces.
+This is a limitation of the current :program:`Starter` implementation.

     - Create a directory for :term:`Device Servers`.
 Let it be :file:`C:\DeviceServers\bin` with :command:`mkdir c:\DeviceServers\bin`

     - Change to the Tango bin directory with command (:command:`cd "%TANGO_ROOT%\bin"`)
-    - Copy :program:`TangoTest` :term:`Device Server` to newly crated folder:
+    - Copy :program:`TangoTest` :term:`Device Server` to the newly crated folder:
       :command:`copy TangoTest.exe c:\DeviceServers\bin`

 - Add entry about the Starter device server you will start on your computer:
     - Start a tool called :program:`Astor`.
 You may use either Windows :guilabel:`Start` menu or call :command:`tango-astor.bat`
     - In :guilabel:`Astor` window select menu :menuselection:`&Command --> Add a New Host`
-    - In the from that appear provide your :guilabel:`Host name` and :guilabel:`Device Servers PATH`.
+    - In the form that appears provide your :guilabel:`Host name` and :guilabel:`Device Servers PATH`.
         .. image:: img/tango-on-windows/starter-01.png
     - Accept with :guilabel:`Create`
     - Go back to :program:`Command Line`